The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 Run `antivirus.py` to periodically scan the `scripts/` directory for infected files using `clamscan`.
 The script also attempts to keep the ClamAV virus definitions up to date by calling `freshclam` at regular intervals.
 Any detected threats are moved to the `quarantine/` folder.
 Ensure both `clamscan` and `freshclam` are installed so the scan and updates can run successfully.

 ### MandemOS Database
-Run `python setup_database.py` to create a SQLite database named `mandemos.db` with tables for scrolls, relics, and keys.
+Run `python setup_database.py` to create a SQLite database named `mandemos.db` with tables for scrolls, relics, keys, and keyword usage statistics.